pstfni/chopin/docs/guide/sources.md

     weight: 0.25
 ```

-!!! info "Playlist URI or playlist links ?"
+!!! info "Playlist URI or playlist URL ?"
-    You can use both !
-The URL link to share a playlist will feature its URI.
+    Both are supported.
+The URL link to share a playlist features its URI.
     For example: https://open.spotify.com/playlist/7oK3UXsHYmC3PYGQFY5IOb?si=eae4b209bee740f8 is a link for the
     playlist URI `7oK3UXsHYmC3PYGQFY5IOb`.

-!!! abstract "Some playlist URIs to cover your needs"
+??? abstract "Some playlist URIs to cover your needs"

     - `7oK3UXsHYmC3PYGQFY5IOb` : Bob Dylan, the philosophy of modern song
     - `50FTlBiOVTyPgVtPYVUzdn` : Les Inrockuptibles, Trésors Cachés